bank8426/calendly-clone-next/README.md

     </a>
   </div>

-  But in the end i found that it happen because of we try to `convert UTC date to UTC date again` on `startTime` in `createMeeting` .
-And try to reconvert it back in `getAvailabilities` .
+  - But in the end, I found that it happened because we tried to `convert UTC date to UTC date again` on `startTime` in `createMeeting`.
+And try to reconvert it back in `getAvailabilities`.
 Since `startTime` is already in UTC date, we should not convert it again.
-How do you know it is `UTC date`?
-You can check it in date format which is `YYYY-MM-DDTHH:mm:ss.sssZ` as `T` in middle and `Z` at the end without timezone offset.
+How do you know it is a `UTC date`?
+You can check it in date format, which is `YYYY-MM-DDTHH:mm:ss.sssZ` as `T` in middle and `Z` at the end without timezone offset.

   <div>
     <a href="">